pydanny/pydanny-event-notes/PyConPL2012/fractal_architectures.rst

 * Some of his data doesn't fit into small shards.
 So things like Encyclopedic data or 'world data' won't work.
 So where do you put this data?
 * Size of data becomes an issue.
 Small shards hold less data
 * Data updates with 10 million user stores means you have to update 10 million datastores

     * You need to keep most of your queries local per shard.
     * This forces tight coupling because a shard needs to really focus on shard data

+* Querying across stores is hard. :-(

+    * Data analytics is harder